 With the Women in Esports committee recently expanding, the initiative is continuing to grow and blossom.

-The full committee interview with Leah is available on the British Esports YouTube channel, or through the link below.
+The full interview with Jasmine can be found on the British Esports YouTube channel, or through the link below.

 Q1.
 What is your favourite food?